How to Obtain a Green Card for Parents?

 - If the parent for whom you are trying to obtain a green card is your mother, you need to submit (a) a copy of your birth certificate showing your name and your mother’s name; and (b) evidence of your U.S. citizenship (including a copy of your Certificate of Naturalization or Certificate of Citizenship or valid U.S. passport if you were not born in the United States).

-- If the parent for whom you are trying to obtain a green card is your father, you need to submit (a) a copy of your birth certificate showing your name and the names of both parents; (b) a copy of your parents’ civil marriage certificate; and (c) evidence of your U.S. citizenship (including a copy of your Certificate of Naturalization or Certificate of Citizenship or valid U.S. passport if you were not born in the United States).
+- If the parent for whom you are trying to obtain a green card is your father, you need to submit (a) a copy of your birth certificate showing your name and the names of both parents; (b) a copy of your parents’ civil marriage certificate; (c) copies of any divorce decrees, death certificates, or annulment decrees to show that any previous marriage entered into by your natural parent ended legally ; and (d) evidence of your U.S. citizenship (including a copy of your Certificate of Naturalization or Certificate of Citizenship or valid U.S. passport if you were not born in the United States).

 - If the parent for whom you are trying to obtain a green card is an adoptive parent, you need to submit (a) a copy of your birth certificate; (b) a certified copy of the adoption certificate showing that the adoption took place before your 16th birthday; (c) a statement showing the dates and places you have lived together with your parent; and (d) evidence of your U.S. citizenship (including a copy of your Certificate of Naturalization or Certificate of Citizenship or valid U.S. passport if you were not born in the United States).